-- Ensure employee awareness of attendance expectations. - Review attendance expectations and reporting procedures with staff at the start of the school year and as needed. - Work with employees to address attendance concerns as they arise. - Manage attendance of staff reporting to them and communicate expectations. - Identify and address excessive absenteeism, tardiness, patterns of absences, and questionable explanations for absences. - Implement and apply the Attendance Support and Assistance Procedure in consultation with Human Resources, when appropriate. - Inform employees about attendance support procedures and direct questions to appropriate resources. - Maintain regular contact with and provide support to an employee who is absent. - Ensure Collective Agreement provisions are followed. - Respect legislation related to employment, e.g., Human Rights Code. - Maintain the confidentiality of employee information. - Deal with excess absenteeism as an expectation. - Meet with the employee regarding their personal attendance report, clarify expectations, develop an improvement plan, and inform them of support available (including EAP).
+- Ensure employee awareness of attendance expectations. - Review attendance expectations and reporting procedures with staff at the start of the school year and as needed. - Work with employees to address attendance concerns as they arise. - Manage attendance of staff reporting to them and communicate expectations. - Identify and address excessive absenteeism/tardiness, patterns of absences, and questionable explanations for absences. - Implement and apply the Attendance Support and Assistance Procedure in consultation with Senior Administration, when appropriate. - Inform employees about attendance support procedures and address questions or direct to appropriate resources. - Maintain regular contact with and provide support to an employee who is absent. - Ensure Collective Agreement provisions are followed. - Respect legislation related to employment, e.g., Human Rights Code. - Maintain the confidentiality of employee information. - Deal with excess absence as an expectation. - Meet with the employee regarding their personal attendance report, clarify expectations, develop an improvement plan, and inform them of support available (including EAP).
 Use the Employee Attendance Interview Report form for documentation.

-HUMAN RESOURCES/SUPERINTENDENT:
+SUPERINTENDENT:

-- Consult with supervisors/principals regarding the implementation and application of the Attendance Support and Assistance Program. - Maintain written records of meetings (from procedural Step 2 onwards) in the employee's staff file.
-The SVSD Employee Attendance Interview Report form is also kept in the staff file. - Consult regarding accommodation for medical conditions or disability. - Consult with Legal Counsel and/or MSBA regarding potential termination for frustration of contract.
+- Consult with supervisors/principals regarding the implementation and application of the Attendance Support and Assistance Program. - Maintain written records of meetings (from Step 1 onwards) in the employee's personnel file that shall be copied to the union.
+The SVSD Employee Attendance Interview Report form is also kept in the personnel file. - Consult regarding reasonable accommodations to employees with physical and mental disabilities, up to the point of undue hardship. - Consult with Legal Counsel/MSBA and Senior Administration regarding potential termination for frustration of contract.